MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 *By using periods, you can chain JavaScript methods together.*

 The [split()](https://www.w3schools.com/jsref/jsref_split.asp) method splits a string into an array of substrings.
-We get each word of the string by adding a space between the single quotation marks.
+This method accepts a separator as an optional parameter.
+We get each word of the string by adding a space between single quotation marks as a separator.

 The [join()](https://www.w3schools.com/jsref/jsref_join.asp) method returns an array as a string.
 This method includes a separator argument (the default separator is a comma).
 I solved this part of the challenge by passing in single quotation marks with an 😱 emoji as the separator argument.
 I included a space between the single quotation marks.